Andyrei/Angular__ToDo-Challange/README.md

-# GoInfoteam JR FE Developer Challenge
+# ToDo App
-You can see it live on Netlify [Go TO SEE IT DEPLOYED!](https://goinfoteam-challenge.netlify.app)
+You can see it live on Netlify [Go TO SEE IT DEPLOYED!](https://nd-todoapp-angular.netlify.app/)

 ## Obiettivo:
 Il tuo obiettivo è creare una semplice applicazione Angular per la gestione di una lista di attività (todo list).